nikunjsingh93/dash_clock/README.md

 # DashClock

-See your local time and weather in a clean Dark UI.
+See your local time and weather in a clean Responsive Dark UI.
 PWA made in Angular

 App Link: https://nikunjsingh93.github.io/dash_clock/